 Among these parts, the Imperial Hall and the Imperial Apartments are the best places to visit on the second level of Wurzburg Residence Palace.
 It’s just my opinion, nevertheless, definitely, they are all beautiful!

-Awe-striking sceneries continue in Wurzburg Residence Palace or perhaps get even more compelling after the grand staircase.
+Awe-striking scenery continues in Wurzburg Residence Palace or perhaps gets even more compelling after the grand staircase.

 After reaching the second floor, you can immediately access the Imperial hall – the culmination of majestic experiences in Wurzburg Residence Palace.
 It houses the utmost splendor showcasing the three more ceiling frescos of Giambattista Tiepolo.

 The imperial hall of Wurzburg Residence Palace has 20, 9-meter tall half-columns embellished with stucco-work marble, forming a large oval dome that contains:

 - Antonio Bossi’s four life-size stucco figures of Greek gods: Neptune, Juno, Flora, and Apollo.

 - Giovanni Domenico’s door paintings are called Sopraportas, depicting the lives of the emperors during ancient times.

 - … and other magnificent golden stucco artworks are attached everywhere on the walls of the imperial hall.